Doc Neeson: Declining health and death

 On 10 January 2013, Neeson's Facebook page announced that he had been diagnosed with a brain tumour and would undergo immediate treatment.
 The Angels 100% Tour management released a statement: "To all The Angels friends, fans, venues and media It is with deep regret and shock that The Angels have to announce that Mr Doc Neeson was admitted to hospital over the recent Christmas/New Year period.
 He has just been diagnosed with an aggressive form of cancer, (brain tumour).
 This will require immediate intensive radiation and chemotherapy treatment and will continue for the next 6–7 months".
 John and Rick Brewster said: "Our thoughts are with Doc, his family and others close to him, and we wish him a speedy and complete recovery".

 On 28 April 2014 the ABC TV series, Australian Story, broadcast an episode, "A Very Good Rascal", as a biographical documentary on Neeson, his musical career and his medical condition.
 Neeson died on 4 June 2014, aged 67, from his glioblastoma multiforme (brain tumour).
-His funeral was held on 11 June at Sydney's St Michael's Church, Lane Cove.
+His funeral was held on 11 June at St Michael's Church, Lane Cove.
 Neeson was survived by partner Anne Souter and his three sons.

 Doc Neeson was posthumously inducted into the South Australian Music Hall Of Fame on 19 June 2015 at Northern Sound System, Elizabeth.
 Mark Gable (The Choirboys) performed and paid tribute to Doc and his family.
 Doc was also celebrated during the induction of The Moonshine Jug and String Band and Chris Bailey on 2 October 2015 at The Goodwood Institute.